-Lecturers will report the term grades to the Registrar's Office.
+Lecturers will upload the term grades to the Gibbon Platform.
 The Registrar will indicate the date by which all grades must be submitted.
 Lecturers should leave no blank spaces: all students must receive a grade.
-Lecturers will also provide comments for students that will aid the Rector and the students' moderators or superior, if they have any, to advise the student academically.
+Lecturers will also provide comments for students that will aid the Rector, the students' moderators or superiors, and the students to advise the students academically.

-The Registrar informs the moderators for diocesan students and the superiors of religious students of their students' results.
-The moderators and religious superiors then inform their students.
+The Registrar informs the students, the moderators for diocesan students and the superiors of religious students of the students' results are available in Gibbon.